StyraHem/ShellyForHASS/README.md

 ### Install with HACS (recomended)

 Do you you have [HACS](https://community.home-assistant.io/t/custom-component-hacs) installed?
 Just search for Shelly and install it direct from HACS.
 HACS will keep track of updates and you can easly upgrade Shelly to latest version.
+See Setup for how to add it in HA.

 ### Install manually